foundriesio/docs/source/reference/zephyr-branching.rst

 your own tree if you are also managing changes to these repositories -- since the code is the same, the merge will succeed.

-For source code repositories without upstreams, where Open Source Foundries is maintaining the code, Zephyr microPlatform updates will always contain fast-forward changes from the previous update.
+For source code repositories without upstreams, where Foundries.io is maintaining the code, Zephyr microPlatform updates will always contain fast-forward changes from the previous update.

 .. _zephyr-branching-sauce: